UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   Examples: a list of stations, a list of zones or a list of train link,...

-  A retailor needs to guarantee that the whole trip is covered by fares.
+  A retailer needs to guarantee that the whole trip is covered by fares.

 - `serviceConstraint`

   Examples: `IC`, `TGV`, `BEX`, ...

-  A retailor can create offers only if the trip/segment is run by the service.
+  A retailer can create offers only if the trip/segment is run by the service.

 - `carrierConstraint`

   Examples: Thalys, Eurostar, ...

-  A retailor can create offers only if the trip/segment is run by the carrier.
+  A retailer can create offers only if the trip/segment is run by the carrier.

 - `regulatoryConditions`